 - Online transaction processing is not well-supported by Apache Hive.

 That is all for this Apache Hive tutorial.
-In this section about Apache Hive, we learned that Hive is built on top of Hadoop to be used for data analysis.
+In this section about Apache Hive, you learned about Hive that is present on top of Hadoop and is used for data analysis.
 It uses a language called HiveQL that translates SQL-like queries into relevant MapReduce jobs.
-In the upcoming section of this Hadoop tutorial, we will be learning about Hadoop clusters.
+In the upcoming section of this Hadoop tutorial, you will be learning about Hadoop clusters.